islomar/islomar.github.io/_posts/2021-11-10-some-interview-questions-as-interviewee.md

 - What happens from the moment a developer starts working on something until it is deployed?
 Could you please describe to me your **delivery pipeline**?
 - Do you decouple "Release" from "Deployment"?
 - What is a **typical day** of a team? (from the very start to the very end)
+- How does the whole **recruitment process** work?
+Which will be the next steps?